John R. Chuckran

 John Richard Chuckran (May 7, 1926 – December 1, 1991) was an American football player, coach, professor of physical education, and college athletics administrator.
-He served as the athletic director at the University of Rhode Island from 1981 to 1988.

-Coaching career

-Chuckran was the head football coach at Allegheny College in Meadville, Pennsylvania.
-He held that position for 12 seasons, from 1958 until 1969.
-His coaching record at Allegheny was 51–37–2.
+He served as the head football coach at Allegheny College in Meadville, Pennsylvania for 12 seasons, from 1958 to 1969, compiling a record of 51–37–2.
+Chuckran was the as the athletic director at the University of Rhode Island from 1981 to 1988.

-Death

 Chuckran died at the age of 65 on December 1, 1991, at Centre Community Hospital in State College, Pennsylvania.